$12.5 Million Renovation Planned for Sugar Land’s 33-Acre Town Square

 Effects on the Community

 The renovations are set to improve the livelihood of businesses in the area while upgrading the experience of visitors.
-Additionally, as this is the city’s first public-private partnership for a project, it will influence future partnerships and set a standard for the same.
 This project promises to bring more measurable benefits to the city and is funded by the sales tax revenue.

 Be the First to Know